 Google has announced a new initiative that will see the tech giant pay publishers around the world $1 billion to support the future of news.

-As the company continues to fight the proposed News Media Bargaining Code in Australia, Google CEO Sundar Pichai [feature image] announced the initial $1 bullion investment over three years in partnerships with news publishers.
+As the company continues to fight the proposed News Media Bargaining Code in Australia, Google CEO Sundar Pichai [feature image] announced the initial $1 billion investment over three years in partnerships with news publishers.

 The new product will be called the Google News Showcase and will start rolling out in Germany and Brazil from today.